nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     * The index **must be a positive integer** 1, 2, 3, ...
     * The index for each vendor/event is relative and can change depending on previous operations.
 * The operation will succeed even if the specified vendor/event is not visible on screen.
     * e.g. `delete v/1` is run after `view v/2`.
 Even though the 1st vendor will not be visible, it can still be specified for deletion.
+    * See [Off-Screen Operations](#off-screen-operations) for more details.
 * If the specified vendor/event is currently assigned to another event/vendor respectively, the operation will fail.
 * If the current viewed vendor/event is deleted, the application will return you to the main list screen.

 Examples:
-* `list` followed by `delete v/2` deletes the 2nd vendor in EventTory.
+* `list` followed by `delete v/2` deletes the vendor at index 2 in EventTory.
-* `find e/ Wedding` followed by `delete e/1` deletes the 1st event shown in the results of the `find` command.
+* `find e/ Wedding` followed by `delete e/1` deletes the event at index 1 shown in the results of the `find` command.

 ### Listing Vendors & Events : `list`